 Home insurance providers: You’ve just moved into a home, it’s possibly your biggest investment to date and you want to make sure it’s protected!
 Visit the Square One home insurance page to find out which policy best suits your needs and to receive an online quote.

 Landscaping companies: After moving into your new home, if there are any major changes you’d like to make to your lawn it may be best to hire a landscaping company.
-There are hundreds of options in Ottawa, but Artistic Landscape Designs and Jonathan Robert Landscape are common choices.
+There are hundreds of options in Ottawa, but Hansen Lawn and Gardens and Jonathan Robert Landscape are common choices.

 With any new home, you need to be prepared in case something does go wrong.
 It’s a good idea to have a resource readily available for finding companies that can offer quick repairs.